Ronnie-Ziad-Hijazy/Blog-Task/API Documentation.md

 1. Clone the repo.
 2. Run `composer install`
 3. Configure `.env` file.
-4. Run migrations: `php artisan migrate`
+4. Run migrations: `php artisan migrate:fresh --seed`
 5. Serve: `php artisan serve`

 ---

 ## Assumptions
-- Users are authenticated via middleware.
 - Categories exist before posts can be created with a category_id.
 - Logging does not duplicate actions on the same day for the same entity/action.